-When packing clothes, waterproof is key.
+When packing clothes for Iceland, waterproof is key.
 You’re likely to hear the famous saying, “If you don’t like the weather in Iceland, just wait 5 minutes.”
 The climate is constantly changing, and it can rain at a moment’s notice—as it often does.
 Rain gear is extremely important, otherwise you’ll be sodden, cold, and miserable.
 A raincoat, waterproof hiking pants, and water resistant boots are all items you’ll want to bring, along with wool socks.
 Not only will wool socks regulate your temperature, but they’ll absorb and wick away moisture, keeping your toes dry.
 Cotton has the opposite effect, so leave those socks behind in favor of wool.

-When it comes to clothes, think layers, layers, layers.
-The unpredictable weather can be difficult to dress for, but layers are the solution.
+When it comes to packing clothes, think layers, layers, layers.
+The unpredictable weather in Iceland can be difficult to dress for, but layers are the solution.
 Long sleeves, short sleeves, fleeces, and water and wind resistant jackets are the way to go.
 You should also invest in thermal base layers, especially if you’re traveling during the colder months.
 Thermal shirts and underwear will keep you warm and dry, and are easy to build upon.

 Iceland’s numerous natural hot springs are a favorite destination of many travelers.
 If you’re planning on relaxing in the toasty waters, make sure to pack a bathing suit.

-If you’re traveling to Iceland from anywhere outside of Europe, you’ll need a European power adaptor to charge your electronics.
+If you’re traveling to Iceland from anywhere outside of Europe, you’ll need to pack a European power adaptor to charge your electronics.
 While you can usually find them in the airport and Icelandic shops, you’ll save some money if you buy one ahead of time.

 Reusable water bottle

 It’s essential to stay hydrated, especially when doing any kind of physical activity.
-Bring a reusable water bottle so you can fill up on the go.
+Pack a reusable water bottle so you can fill up on the go.
 Iceland’s tap water is pristine, so feel free to refill whenever possible.

-A sturdy backpack will help you explore the country with ease, whether it’s a small day bag or a larger hiking rucksack.
+A sturdy backpack will help you explore Iceland with ease, whether it’s a small day bag or a larger hiking rucksack.
 Think about how you plan on spending your time when choosing what kind of bag is best for you; smaller bags are ideal for day trips, but if you plan on doing a lot of hiking definitely invest in a good quality hiking bag.
 You’ll be able to fit everything you might need as you set out on exciting adventures.

 If you’re visiting Iceland in the winter, the sun rises late and sets early.
 In midwinter, there’s only 5 hours of effective daylight.
 A flashlight is useful for everyday situations, and if you plan on hiking, you should strongly consider a headlamp.
 This hands-free option is much more convenient than a handheld flashlight and will allow you to clearly see in front of you.